 You should provide your notice to the Chevron HR Service Center.
-Your personal identification number (PIN) will be required when reporting the event by telephone.
 Additionally, you can mail your notice to the following address:

 Chevron Corporation Human Resources Service Center Department: CVXH P.O.
 Box 981901 El Paso, TX 79998

 If you or a family member does not provide this notice to Chevron's HR Service Center within the time limit specified above, you and your dependents will lose eligibility for continuation coverage with respect to that qualifying event.